anandinhere/Fetch/README.md

 ---

-This creates the following containers in the Docker-Compose stack named 'fetch':
+This creates the following containers in the Docker-Compose stack named "Fetch":

 1. **kafka-1**: Kafka broker.
 2. **my-python-producer-1**: Generates user login events.
 3. **zookeeper-1**: Coordinates the Kafka cluster.
 4. **prometheus**: Monitors the pipeline and scrapes metrics.
 5. **grafana**: Visualizes Prometheus metrics in dashboards.
+6. **kafka-consumer-1**: A consumer application that polls the `user-login` topic every 20 seconds.
+Sends aggregations to `user_login_analytics` kafka topic and prometheus.

 Sample for records produced by  'my-python-producer-1'